Complete rules of Physics Brawl Online

 • Teams compete in three categories; to which they are placed based on the following algorithm.

-• The coefficient of a team is calculated as the arithmetic mean of the coefficients of individual members (they are added together and divided by the number of members).
+• The coefficient of a team is calculated as the arithmetic mean of the coefficients of individual competitors (they are added together and divided by the number of competitors).

 • The team is assigned the lowest category whose conditions it satisfies: